dmatt/slackercom/README.md

 # slackercom
 A configurable Slack "slash command" for intercom conversation data.
-Remixed from older version that integrated with Desk.com.

 ## Commands:
 - `/support` - default command returns conversation counts for all teams. ❌ or restrict a list of teams by editing `monitoredTeams`